mborisovich/AudioHelper/README.md

 # AudioHelper
-Control the digital audio controller TDA7313 from the computer via the AT90USB162
+Control the digital audio controller TDA7313 from a computer via the AT90USB162